 from the menu that appears.

 If you’re creating a new model of a building and you have a photo of that building, you can create a scene and start a Match Photo operation at the same time.
-In the Scenes panel, click the Details arrow () and select Add Scene with Matched Photo.
+In the Scenes dialog, click the Details arrow () and select Add Scene with Matched Photo.
 You’re prompted to select the photo file you want to use, and then SketchUp switches to Match Photo mode.
 See Matching a Photo to a Model (or a Model to a Photo) for details about working with the Match Photo feature.

 Managing properties saved with a scene

 By default, when you add a scene, SketchUp saves several properties that affect the view of your model.
-In the Scenes panel, the following checkboxes enable you to control which of these properties are saved.
+In the Scenes dialog, the following checkboxes enable you to control which of these properties are saved.
 Here’s brief introduction to the checkboxes and the properties they control:

 - Camera Location: Remember that SketchUp uses a camera as a metaphor for the way you view your model.
 The camera properties saved with a scene include the the point of view, including the zoom distance and field of view.